emmanuel-olateju/emmanuel-olateju/README.md

   - Heartbeat counter using ESP8266 and Blynk app.
   - Water pumping control system using PIC microcontroller.
   - Development of automatic transfer switch system for generators.
-- 💞️ I’m looking towards participating in research that contribute to quality of hman life through puse of physiological data and development of rehabilitation robots and other kind of robots.
+- 💞️ I am looking forward to participating in research and projects that contributes to the quality of human life through the use of physiological data and development of rehabilitation robots and other kinds of robots.
-- 📫 How to reach me: whatsapp:+2347035811977, linkedin:https://www.linkedin.com/in/emmanuel-olateju-aeon/, email:olatejuemmanuel@gmail.com,
+- 📫 Please feel free to reach out to me via WhatsApp at +2347035811977, LinkedIn at https://www.linkedin.com/in/emmanuel-olateju-aeon/, or email at olatejuemmanuel@gmail.com. or eoolateju@student.oauife.edu.ng

 <!---
 emmanuel-olateju/emmanuel-olateju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.